 It feels only a little different from the ocean.
-Reminding us that we are at Satapada on the Chilika or Chilka Lake in Orissa/Odisha are slivers of brown and green land that appear intermittently on the horizon and the comparatively milder waves rocking our boat.
-Otherwise, the vast expanse of water that seems to just go on might fool one into thinking it is the sea.
+Reminding us that we are at Satapada on the Chilika or Chilka Lake in Orissa/Odisha are slivers of brown and green land that appear intermittently on the horizon and the comparative mildness of waves rocking our boat.
+Otherwise, the vast expanse of water that seems to go on and on might fool one into thinking it’s the sea.

 (THIS POST HAS BEEN UPDATED FOR COST RELATED INFORMATION ON BOAT RIDES IN CHILIKA LAKE)

 Our family is on vacation in Orissa and we have made our way from Puri to visit India’s largest brackish water lake.
 The scenery along the route has been spectacular.
 I’ve never seen as many lily ponds in my life as I see on this trip.